ethereum/solidity-blog/EDITOR_README.md

 # Blog Editor Instructions

-See the main README to see how add a blog post to the `_posts` folder in the `master` branch before following the steps below.
+See the main README to see how to add a blog post to the `_posts` folder in the `master` branch before following the steps below.

 ## Making the new blog post go live on the interwebz IN 5 EASY STEPS